10 Things every author should have on their home page

 Filling your home page with lots of text used to be encouraged.
 But this was back in the day when one of Google’s primary ranking signals was keywords and links.

 Google and Bing have become more sophisticated.
 They now understand what your whole site is about, not just the home page.

-“I want to find what I’m looking for, and I want to find it quickly”, is now the sentiment of your website’s visitor.
+“I want to find what I’m looking for, and I want to find it quickly”, is now the sentiment of your website’s visitors.
 If they don’t know what they’re looking for, they’re probably not going to stick around long to find out.

 5 Home page principles

 - Don’t cram everything into your home page.

 - The home page no longer needs to be a comprehensive overview of your whole website.

 - Make your main menu clear and consistent, and your major sections will be easily found.